hyouteki/cop/memsafe/README.md

 ## How does this work
 C allows pointer typecasting to non-pointer types and pointer arithmetic.
 Thus, directly enforcing type checks at runtime is not feasible.
 To address this, we utilize the `mymalloc` routine, which tracks objects' size and type information, enabling dynamic enforcement of memory safety by storing object metadata just before the object itself.

-More than just keeping track of the base pointer is required; as in C, a pointer can be typecasted to unsigned long and passed to a function.
+More than just keeping track of the base pointer is required; as in C, a pointer can be typecasted to unsigned long long and passed to a function.
 Thus, we must keep track of all the variations (child pointers) of the base pointer (parent pointer).
 For example:
 ``` c
 int *ptr = (int *)mymalloc(sizeof(int)*1);
 unsigned long long a = (unsigned long long)ptr;